 Veterans from a pre-qualified list established by pre-employment tests who will be considered for hire from a ranked order do not have to be interviewed.
 Pre-qualified lists are typically established by law enforcement and fire protection agencies.

-Applying veterans’ preference throughout the selection process
+Applying veterans’ and servicemember preference throughout the selection process

-Veterans’ preference is applied at each stage of the selection process, including, but not limited to, an interview.
+Candidate preference is applied at each stage of the selection process, including, but not limited to, an interview.

 A stage in the process occurs when two or more applicants are evaluated and one or more applicants are rejected for the position.

-Veterans’ preference is applied on reference checks used as a tiebreaker or to distinguish between candidates.
-Veterans’ preference does not apply when reference checks are conducted only on a top candidate to ensure suitability.
+Candidate preference is applied on reference checks used as a tiebreaker or to distinguish between candidates.
+Candidate preference does not apply when reference checks are conducted only on a top candidate to ensure suitability.

 The hiring agency may use a scored or unscored evaluation method.